richgieg/NeighborhoodMap/README.md

 - Install [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm) (the `Node.js` package manager)
 - Install [Grunt CLI](http://gruntjs.com/getting-started)
 - Install [ImageMagick](http://www.imagemagick.org/script/binary-releases.php)
-- In a terminal, navigate to the NeighborhoodMapProject root directory
+- In a terminal, navigate to the NeighborhoodMap root directory
 - Run `npm install` in order to download all the required Grunt modules into the `node_modules` directory

 ### Execute Grunt

 After the prequisites are installed, you may run the Grunt build process.

-- In a terminal, navigate to the NeighborhoodMapProject root directory
+- In a terminal, navigate to the NeighborhoodMap root directory
 - Run `grunt`

 *If all goes well, you should see: `Done, without errors.` At this point, the `dist`